db-ux-design-system/core-web/packages/foundations/docs/Variables.md

 -   We use `spacing responsive` to add spacings which should change based on the users' device.
 -   We don't use them for `width` or `height`.
--   Best example would be the padding for your `main` which should be larger on a desktop device then mobile.
+-   Best example would be the padding for your `main` region which should be larger on a desktop device than mobile.
 -   We recommend using `DBSection` from our [components library](../../components/readme).

 ### How to use